Lewis Sayre

-Lewis Albert Sayre (February 29, 1820 – September 21, 1900) was a leading American orthopedic surgeon of the 19th century.
+Lewis Albert Sayre (February 29, 1820 – September 21, 1900) was a leading American orthopedic surgeon, public-health activist, and creator of the journal of the American Medical Association in the 19th century.
 He performed the first operation to cure hip-joint ankylosis, introduced the method of suspending the patient followed by wrapping the body to correct spine distortions, and popularized circumcision in the United States.
-Sayre improved sanitary conditions in New York, stopping the spread of cholera from incoming ships, and was a founder of the Bellevue Hospital Medical College and of the American Medical Association, of which he was elected vice-president in 1866, and president in 1880.
+Sayre improved sanitary conditions in New York, stopping the spread of cholera from incoming ships, and was among the foremost in the founding of the Bellevue Hospital Medical College and one of the founders of the American Medical Association, of which he was elected vice-president in 1866, and president in 1880.

 Biography

 Sayre was born in Bottle Hill (now Madison), in Morris County, New Jersey in a prosperous farmer family.
 His father died when Lewis was only 10, and the boy was raised by his uncle, a banker in Lexington, Kentucky.
 Sayre graduated from the Transylvania University in Lexington in 1839 and then studied medicine at the College of Physicians and Surgeons (now part of Columbia University).
 He graduated in 1842-3 and was at once retained as a surgeon by the college.
 In 1853 he was appointed surgeon to the Bellevue Hospital, and in 1859 surgeon to the Charity Hospital on Blackwells Island.
 He became consulting surgeon at the latter institution in 1873.

 Sayre specialized in injuries and defects in bones and joints.
 In 1861 he was foremost among the organizers of the Bellevue Hospital Medical College and in the same year became professor of orthopedic surgery, fractures and dislocations at the newly established medical school of the hospital.
 He later also became professor of clinical surgery, and held both chairs until 1898, when the college merged with the New York University and he was made emeritus professor of orthopedic and clinical surgery of the consolidated institution.
 He was among the founders of the New York Academy of Medicine, the American Medical Association, and the New York Pathological Society.
 He was elected vice-president of the American Medical Association in 1866, and its president in 1880.
 He also helped establish its journal in 1882.

 In parallel, between 1860 and 1866, Sayre acted as health officer for New York City, and in that capacity was well respected by the community.
 In particular, he improved sanitary conditions in New York and secured compulsory vaccinations.
 He also understood the mechanisms by which cholera was brought by sailors from incoming ships and stopped it spreading to the city by implementing quarantine.
 His methods were not more widely accepted and for a long time New York was the only harbor to enforce quarantine regulations.